betaglot/plantabeta/docs/guide/What/WhatPlantbeta.md

 ### Increases Quality

 - Increases the quality of the planted seedlings.
-- Increases the ability of planters.
+- Increases the ability of Planters.

 ---